eupp/kotlinx-lincheck/README.md

 in each of the parallel threads seen at the beginning of the current operation
 ---

-= The following interleaving leads to the error =
+The following interleaving leads to the error:
 | addLast(4): void                                                                                          |                      |
 | pollFirst()                                                                                               |                      |
 |   pollFirst(): 4 at ConcurrentLinkedDequeTest.pollFirst(ConcurrentLinkedDequeTest.kt:29)                  |                      |